Exagone313/ttrss-to-wallabag-v2/README.md

 ### Troubleshoot

-If you keep getting 404 errors, check if you didn't add a trailing slash to the url of your Wallabag instances in preferences.
+If you keep getting 404 errors, check if you didn't add a trailing slash to the url of your Wallabag instance in preferences.

 For 400 errors, check your credentials.